CunningBard/Fire-Spread-Simulation/README.md

 go to https://github.com/CunningBard/Fire-Spread-Simulation
 then press the code button, then download zip.

-extract the zip and open cmd in the directory then run
+extract the zip and open cmd in the directory

+after getting the repo run
 ```
 cargo run --release
 ```